Let’s see How to make Curd (Dahi) at home perfectly by following this simple trick and some easy yet important steps.

 Green Chilli May or may not use green chilli.
 Must use it for better and quick results.

-I know some people who stop setting curd in winter and go for store-bought curd.
+I know some people who stop setting curd in winters and go for store-bought curd.
 It was a difficult task for me also but have now overcome this problem.
 A common practice is to wrap the bowl, in which cultured milk is put, in some woolen cloth, like a shawl or blanket.
 But this is not easy because if the milk spills it may spoil your woolens also.

-Q) How Green Chilli Sets The Curd?
+How Green Chilli Sets The Curd?

 For all those inquisitive minds who want to understand how chilli sets the curd, please read the details given underneath…